Cor Triatriatum Causes, Symptoms and Treatments

 Cor triatriatum is predominantly classified into two types: cor triatriatum sinister and cor triatriatum dexter.
 The more common form, cor triatriatum sinister, involves the left atrium, whereas cor triatriatum dexter, which involves the right atrium, is exceedingly rare.
 The condition is congenital, meaning it is present at birth, and results from abnormal embryonic development of the heart.

-Causes of Cor Triatriatum
+What are the Causes of Cor Triatriatum?

 The precise aetiology of cor triatriatum remains unclear.
 However, it is believed to stem from aberrations during the embryonic development of the heart.
 During fetal growth, the common pulmonary vein normally incorporates into the left atrium, forming a unified chamber.
 In cor triatriatum, this process is disrupted, resulting in the formation of a membrane that divides the atrium.